jyoutir/powerni_news/README.md

 ## Newsletter Subscription

-The dashboard includes a newsletter subscription feature that:
+The webpage includes a newsletter subscription feature that:
 - Collects email addresses
 - Stores them locally
 - Shows a list of subscribed emails